 Mary’s ability to distill and simplify the critical issues has enabled her to successfully represent clients across a broad array of industries in litigations of all types, securing favorable verdicts and settlements for her clients.
 As a result, Mary is regularly called upon to represent clients in a wide range of complex disputes, including rep and warranty, earn-out and other M&A disputes, corporate control contests, confidentiality and disclosure litigation, and contract and business tort claims.

 Mary has been the author of a number of amicus submissions to the United States Supreme Court on matters related to the proper interpretation of the Securities Act of 1933, the Securities Exchange Act of 1934, the Investment Company Act of 1940, and other federal securities laws on behalf of SIFMA, the Chamber of Commerce and the Mutual Funds Directors Forum.
 She has also represented a number of organizations before the Supreme Court on various social issues of national importance, including most recently in June Medical Services LLC v.
 Russo.

-- Certain underwriters in securities class actions arising out of Warner Chilcott’s initial public offering.
+- Several underwriters in connection with securities class action challenging healthcare delivery platform InnovAge’s initial public offering.

 Mary received her LL.B. from Queen’s University, following which she clerked for Justice Bertha Wilson of the Supreme Court of Canada.
 Mary received her J.S.D. in 2000 and LL.M. in 1993, both from Columbia Law School.

 - United States Court of Appeals, 2nd Circuit